Easy Gluten-Free Chicken Tetrazzini

 Step 5: Tear up the chicken into bite-sized pieces.
 Add in the rotisserie chicken or any grilled chicken leftovers.
 Mix well.

-Step 6: Cook your gluten free spaghetti pasta in a large pot.
+Step 6: Cook your gluten-free spaghetti in a large pot.
 I add a teaspoon of oil to the pot to prevent the spaghetti from sticking.
 Important: Cook the pasta one minute less than the package directions indicate!
-This will help it hold up to the tetrazzini sauce better.
+This helps it hold up better in the tetrazzini sauce.

 Every brand of gluten free pasta has different cooking directions based on the ingredients the pasta is made with, so definitely read the cooking directions.
 Read these tips to learn how to keep gluten free pasta from getting mushy.